microsoft/fluentui/packages/react-text/MIGRATION.md

 #### atMention / atMention={true}

-The Northstar token used here is: siteVariables.colors.brand[600]
+The Northstar tokens used here are:

+- Color: `siteVariables.colors.brand[600]`

 ##### teamsTheme